-|I write about national politics and civil liberties issues for the Washington, DC bureau of Mother Jones.
-I have also written for The Economist, the Washington Monthly, the Atlantic, and Commonweal.
-Email me at nbaumann [at] motherjones [dot] com.|
+|I write about national politics and civil liberties issues for Mother Jones' DC bureau and cover business travel for The Economist.
+I've also written for the Washington Monthly, the Atlantic, Slate and Commonweal.
+I run Slaybook.
+I'm on Twitter.
+Email me: nbaumann [at] motherjones [dot] com.|

 When Pat McCrory, a Republican former mayor of Charlotte, was elected governor last year, he pledged to “bring this state together,” and to focus on bread-and-butter issues amid an ailing economy.

 But with Republicans controlling all branches of the state government for the first time in more than a century, the legislature pushed through a wide range of conservative change.
 The Republicans not only cut taxes and business regulations, as many had expected, but also allowed stricter regulations on abortion clinics, ended teacher tenure, blocked the expansion of Medicaid, cut unemployment benefits, removed obstacles to the death penalty, allowed concealed guns in bars and restaurants, and mandated the teaching of cursive writing."